For 46 years, Householder children have been determined to get to the presents without waking the parents.

 “Be willing to receive the truth, let it come from whom it may; no difference, not a particle…

-“‘Mormonism,’ …embraces every principle pertaining to life and salvation, for time and eternity.
-No matter who has it.
-If the infidel has got truth it belongs to ‘Mormonism.’
-The truth and sound doctrine possessed by the sectarian world, and they have a great deal, all belong to this Church… All that is good, lovely, and praiseworthy belongs to this Church and Kingdom.
-‘Mormonism’ includes all truth.
-There is no truth but what belongs to the Gospel.
+“‘[Our church] …embraces every principle pertaining to life and salvation, for time and eternity.
+No matter who has it. … The truth and sound doctrine possessed by the sectarian world, and they have a great deal, all belong to this Church… All that is good, lovely, and praiseworthy belongs to this Church and Kingdom. … There is no truth but what belongs to the Gospel.
 It is life, eternal life; it is bliss; it is the fulness of all things…

 “I want to say to my friends that we believe in all good.
 If you can find a truth in heaven, earth or hell, it belongs to our doctrine.
 We believe it; it is ours; we claim it.